What is an Affidavit of Support?

 - The spouse seeking the green card (the “beneficiary”) may also use his or her own income to meet the financial requirements, but only as long as this income will continue from the same source after the green card is obtained.

 The Affidavit of Support is essentially a contract between the financial sponsor and the U.S. government.
-The government has the right to recover from the financial sponsor any public benefits (such as food stamps or Medicaid) that the spouse seeking a green card uses after he or she obtains a green card.
+The government has the right to recover from the financial sponsor certain public benefits (such as Supplemental Insurance Income, or SSI, and Temporary Assistance for Needy Families, or TANF) used by their spouse after obtaining a green card.
+(See the USCIS website for a list of public benefits that must be repaid — “Benefits Subject to Public Charge Consideration” — and those that need not be repaid.)

 The financial sponsor’s obligations under the Affidavit of Support end only when one of four things happen: